-As a student progress through their course work and research there may arise conditions that make it necessary to make changes to their approved Plan of Study and/or changes to their research objectives.
-Such changes, when based on appropriate academic reasons, are generally acceptable and require that form GS-13 is completed and filed with the Graduate School (see Section 9, above).
+As a student progress through their course work and research, there may arise conditions that make it necessary to make changes to their approved Plan of Study and/or changes to their research objectives.
+Such changes, when based on appropriate academic reasons, are generally acceptable and require that form GS-13, Request for Change to the Plan of Study, is completed and filed with the Graduate School (see Section 9, above).
 However, the following rules must be observed:

-- A course can not be removed from an approved Plan of Study once the course has been taken and a grade of "D" or lower has been received.
-This course must be repeated and the student must receive at least of grade of "C" before the course can be removed from an approved Plan of Study.
+- A course cannot be removed from an approved Plan of Study once the course has been taken and a grade of "D" or lower has been received.
+This course must be repeated, and the student must receive at least of grade of "C" before the course can be removed from an approved Plan of Study.
 This is a Purdue Graduate School rule. - Any change to a Plan of Study and subsequent filing of form GS-13 requires approval of the student's Graduate Research Advisory Committee and the Chair of the Biomedical Engineering Graduate Education Committee.